Repentance in Christianity: Catholicism

-In Roman Catholic theology repentance is fundamental to forgiveness.
+In Catholic theology, repentance is fundamental to forgiveness.

 Jesus' call to conversion and penance ... does not aim first at outward works ... but at the conversion of the heart, interior conversion (1430).
 Interior repentance is a radical reorientation of our whole life, a return, a conversion to God with all our heart, an end of sin, a turning away from evil, ... the desire and resolution to change one's life, with hope in God's mercy and trust in the help of his grace (1431).

 This is elaborated on by bishop George Hay, who in his catechism answers the question, What are the principal parts of which true repentance is composed?

 The principal parts of true repentance are these three: (1.)
 A sincere regret and sorrow of heart for our having offended so good a God by sin.
 (2.)
 A firm and determined resolution of never offending Him again, followed by an effectual change of life and manners.
 (3.)
 A voluntary punishing of ourselves for the sins we have committed, in order to repair the injury done to God by sin, and to satisfy, in some measure, His offended justice."

 For Catholics, where there is mortal sin, use of the Sacrament of Reconciliation must follow.